-This switch can be used to draw emergency starting power from the house batteries to start the engine if the chassis battery is discharged.
+The Battery Boost switch can be used to draw emergency starting power from the house batteries to start the engine if the chassis battery is discharged.
+Press and Hold the Battery Boost switch in the ON position while turning ignition key for emergency starting power.

-Press and hold in the ON position while turning ignition key for emergency starting power.
 NOTE: The House/Coach Battery Disconnect switch near the entrance door must be ON and house batteries must be sufficiently charged for this feature to work.